”I enjoyed the quiet moments when all you could hear was pencils on paper. It was peaceful.

 What is the process for setting up a workshop?

-3. The Program Director drafts a budget based on the partnering organization’s specifications.
+- The Director of Programs will draft a budget based on the partnering organization’s specifications.

-For more information, contact Florinda Flores-Brown at fbrown@geminiink.org.
+For more information about partnerships, contact Florinda Flores-Brown at fbrown@geminiink.org.

 Bonham Academy